solidrock-technology/docs/docs/guide/digital-events.md

 ### Main Page Content Area

 Use this area to enrich your livestream page.
 You can use rich text formatting, add images and embed additional content such as videos, audio clips or engagement tools from sites such as Youtube, Vimeo, Soundcloud or Videoask.
+You can update this content while the digital event is live and it will be pushed to all those people viewing the event with a need for them to refresh their webpage.